TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/ContextualMenu.rst

 The JavaScript click event handler is implemented in the ES6 module :js:`@typo3/backend/context-menu.js`.
-It takes the data attributes mentioned above and executes an AJAX call to the :php:`\TYPO3\CMS\Backend\Controller\ContextMenuController->getContextMenuAction()`.
+It takes the data attributes mentioned above and executes an Ajax call to the :php:`\TYPO3\CMS\Backend\Controller\ContextMenuController->getContextMenuAction()`.

 ..  versionchanged:: 12.0